grpc/grpc-swift/Sources/Examples/RouteGuide/README.md

 ## Regenerating client and server code

-For simplicity, a shell script ([grpc-swift/Protos/generate.sh][run-protoc]) is provided, with a target to generate client and server code:
+For simplicity, a shell script ([grpc-swift/Protos/generate.sh][run-protoc]) is provided to generate client and server code:

 ```sh
 $ Protos/generate.sh